Calendarin Panchang Muhurat Rahu Kaal

 Bradford Huddersfield Wakefield Halifax

-6. Can I perform Puja during Rahu Kaal in Bradford?
+4. Can I recite Hanuman Chalisa during Rahu Kaal in Leeds?

 Leeds Rahu Kaal: Navigating Time in the Core of West Yorkshire